Wasay-3435/Data_Science_Projects/README.md

 # Data_Science_Projects
-This is my repository for data visualization section of netlfix dataset in which i designed different charts accordingly to the dataset.
+This is my repository for data visualization section of netlfix dataset in which i designed different charts accordingly to the netflix dataset.
 # Netflix Movies and TV Shows Analysis

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue?logo=python)